What’s the AP Capstone Diploma Program?

 Required Professional Learning

-All AP Seminar and AP Research teachers at approved schools must complete professional development consisting of:
+All AP Seminar and AP Research teachers at approved schools must complete professional learning consisting of:

 - In-person training: Teachers must complete a five-day workshop the summer before their first year of teaching the course.

 - Annual online rubric training: During the school year, teachers must also complete online training modules on scoring student work.